 Crossing vital infrastructure rail - main line e.g. Paddington - Swansea and Holyhead rail classification or Crossing vital infrastructure major road M4, A55, A470, A483, A465, A40, A49 or (Unable to isolate and rezone) 650mm plus > 15 bar We review the critical asset list on an annual basis and assets will be added/removed if they fit the criteria.
 Each critical asset is assessed for its resilience against a scorecard.
 There is a specific scoring methodology for water network+ below ground assets, which differs from the other critical assets.
 Water network+ below ground assets are scored using the criteria below; Category Criteria Summary 100% - Location known and access is good and cover is able to be lifted.
 Has been operated within last 5 years Control 50% - Location is assumed to be correct or unable to lift or gain access or has not been operated within 10 years or has known operating problems 0% - No knowledge of location, unable to locate and/or never operated.
 100% - Double isolation can be achieved with 3 or less valves Isolation 50% - No double isolation and or 3-5 valves to isolate 0% - Number of valves required to isolate is greater than 5.
-Temporary works 100% - Plan in place with equipment and spares available to deploy in 12 hours 50% - Plan in place with equipment and spares available to deploy in 24 hours.
-0% - No plan, no material or equipment in place.
-Duplication / Reconfiguration 100% - Duplication or reconfiguration of the network within 3 hours for all customers 75% - Duplication or reconfiguration of the network within 6 hours for all customers 50% - Duplication or reconfiguration within 12 hours for all customers or only able to supply 50% of customers 25% - Duplication or reconfiguration within 24 hours for all customers or only able to supply 25% of customers 0% - No duplication or reconfiguration is available Storage 100% - 24 hour storage can be achieved within the network 50% - Up to 12 hours of network storage available 0% - No storage is available within the network.
-Access 100% Score - Access by normal vehicle in all conditions
+T 100% - Plan in place with equipment and spares available to deploy in 12 hours Temporary works 50% - Plan in place with equipment and spares available to deploy in 24 hours.
+WOLKS 0% - No plan, no material or equipment in place.
+100% - Duplication or reconfiguration of the network within 3 hours for all customers 75% - Duplication or reconfiguration of the network within 6 hours for all customers Duplication / Reconfiguration 50% - Duplication or reconfiguration within 12 hours for all customers or only able to supply 50% of customers 25% - Duplication or reconfiguration within 24 hours for all customers or only able to supply 25% of customers 0% - No duplication or reconfiguration is available 100% - 24 hour storage can be achieved within the network Storage 50% - Up to 12 hours of network storage available 5151385 0% - No storage is available within the network.
+100% - Access by a normal vehicle is possible in all conditions Access A reduction in % score is applied on a sliding scale, dependent on type of vehicle required and/or conditions when access can be achieved.

-A reduction in % score is applied on a sliding scale, dependant on vehicle required and or conditions when access can be achieved.
 Erosion river / Coastal 100% Score - Not within an identified coastal or fluvial erosion zone or is within an erosion zone but is adequately protected.
 50% Score - Network at risk from erosion is not adequately protected but erosion monitoring is being undertaken.
 0% Score - Network is at risk from erosion and is not adequately protected.
 Asset condition 100% Score- Full monitoring of flow, pressure and turbidity and no indication of risk or condition information suggest no risk 50% Score - Insufficient monitoring or indication of failure from monitors in place or condition survey has raised concerns about failure risk 0% - Condition is unknown All the scores are entered into a scorecard, the score for each asset is calculated as the average of the score against individual criteria.
 The total score for the below ground assets is calculated as the average score across the assets in that scorecard.
+A worked example of the scorecard is shown below Pipe ref Resilience score (Avg) Control Isolation Temporary works Duplication/ reconfiguration Storage Access Erosion River / Coastal Asset condition / Performance 1000000 75% 50% 50% 100% 0% 100% 100% 100% 100% 2000000 69% 50% 50% 100% 0% 50% 100% 100% 100% Company score (Avg) 72%